unclezs/fastforge/README.md

 The ultimate all-in-one [Flutter](https://flutter.dev) application packaging and distribution tool, providing a seamless solution for all your distribution needs.

-> **Name Change Notice:** ~~Flutter Distributor~~ has been renamed to FastForge.
+> **Name Change Notice:** ~~Flutter Distributor~~ has been renamed to Fastforge.
 If you were previously using ~~Flutter Distributor~~, please note that all functionality remains the same, but the package name, commands, and documentation have been updated to reflect this change.

 ---